 3. A property adjustment order including the sale or transfer of any property;

 4. A pension sharing order (effectively splitting any pension assets between the spouses).

 The judge dealing with the matter has the final decision on how the assets are divided.
-The court strives to decide what the fairest way to divide the assets is but arrangements regarding the children (in terms of their housing) have the highest priority.
-The way in which a family’s assets are divided on international divorce is complex and a whole range of factors are taken into account as follows:
+The court strives to decide what the fairest way to divide the assets is but arrangements regarding the children have the highest priority.

 International Divorce And Arrangements For Children

 If either parent of the child is living overseas, our expert international divorce lawyers can advise you in respect of the appropriate arrangements for your children.

 Within the UK, a child arrangements order means an order directing with whom a child is to live (a child arrangements ‘lives with’ order) and with whom a child is to spend time or otherwise have contact (a child arrangements ‘spends time with’ order).

 In the vast majority of cases, the arrangements for the children can be agreed without any involvement of solicitors, but, where parents cannot agree with whom the children should live, they may need advice and assistance from specialist international divorce lawyers, such as our team at Josiah-Lake Gardiner.

 Unfortunately, there is no straightforward answer to this question.
 The legal costs for international divorce matters depend on the length of time it takes to conclude the divorce and to reach agreement both in respect of the arrangements for any children and the division of assets.

 However, at Josiah-Lake Gardiner we pride ourselves on offering very competitive rates and employ a transparent approach to our fees, ensuring there are no financial surprises along the way.